Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 The corresponding graph is shown in Fig.~\ref{whloop}.
 It is similar to the link-term before, but closed to a loop by the trace.
 The factor $\frac{1}{n}$ compensates the rotational symmetry of the graph.

 As before, we still have to sort out the link-terms involving the kinetic action.
 Let us start with an example.

 The graph in Fig.~\ref{whproplink1} is obviously one of those that arise from the link-term; the reader may focus his attention to one of the $P P^{-1}$ legs.
 Integration is again over the momentum shell, so $P P^{-1} = 1$.
-The result looks like the vertex, but with the difference that we know that fields $q_1$ and $q_2$ are depending only on momenta less than $\Lambda - d\Lambda$.
-We can thus interpret these terms as integrating out the momenta on remaining fields.
-Integrating out more outer fields at the same time would again be of higher order in $d\Lambda$, and is thus omitted.
+The result looks like the vertex, but with the difference that fields $q_1$ and $q_2$ are depending only on momenta less than $\Lambda - d\Lambda$.
+These terms can thus be interpreted as integrating out the momenta on remaining fields.
+Integrating out more outer fields at the same time would again be of higher order in $d\Lambda$, and can be omitted.

 The change in the kinetic term itself is again simple, and not even a sign problem arises as in the Wilson-case.
-The corresponding graph is
+The corresponding graph is shown in Fig.~\ref{whproplink},

 and as $P^{-1} P P^{-1} = P^{-1}$, this is exactly

 Again, this is precisely the change of the kinetic action, as expected from Eq.~(\ref{skin}).